Cakile edentula (Bigelow) Hook.

 How to Grow and Care

 Searocket grows and exists in the sandy soil closer to the ocean than the beach grass.
-Growing Searocket actually prefers sandy conditions.
-As a succulent, the plant holds water, making growing Searocket even easier.
+This plant actually prefers sandy conditions.
+As a succulent, it holds water, making growing Searocket even easier.

 - Back to genus Cakile